Fair Credit Reporting Act Disclosures

 Penalties and Remedies

 Violations can lead to both civil and criminal penalties.
-Aggrieved applicants may recover either $200 or actual damages, whichever is greater, plus costs and reasonable attorneys’ fees.
+Aggrieved candidates may recover either $200 or actual damages, whichever is greater, plus costs and reasonable attorneys’ fees.

 Act No. 8134 imposes a new set of obligations on employers in the U.S. Virgin Islands that potentially apply before, during, and after the application process.
 Indeed, the statute expressly applies to the most significant employment decisions, including “hiring, promotion, and termination.”
 Employers should consider reviewing and updating existing procedures on applications and background checks, including training those involved in hiring, promotion, and termination decisions.